 - 1. Command Declinations.
 Officers slated for command may request to decline the position using a memorandum or a DA Form 4187.
 The MSC Commander or designated representative will endorse the request and make a recommendation to approve the declination with prejudice or without prejudice.
 The MSC Commander or senior rater of the position will immediately report the position for fill to the USARC G-1 and may appoint an interim commander until an identified board-selected officer assumes command. - 2.
 Declinations approved with prejudice render the officer ineligible for future COL and LTC command assignment consideration.
-The USARC G-1 will remove officers approved with prejudice from all OMLs for the current CY and annotate the officer's Officer Record Brief (ORB). - 3.
+The USARC G-1 will remove officers approved with prejudice from all OMLs for the current CY and annotate the officer's Officer Record Brief (ORB) and/or Soldier Talent Profile (STP).
+The USARC G-1 will also file the declination with prejudice in the officer's restricted folder in iPERM. - 3.
 Declinations approved without prejudice will allow an officer to remain on the OML; however, the officer will move to the bottom of the OML for consideration on a future slating within that CY.